rstacruz/til-2020/posts/2019/babel-typescript.md

 ## References

+This article was written for TypeScript 3.x and Babel 7.x.
 Here are some links for further reading:

 - [TypeScript and Babel 7](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7/) _(msdn.microsoft.com)_